 Dr Sam O'Connor

-In 2011 Sam commenced training in gastroenterology in Townsville, before returning to Princess Alexandra hospital in Brisbane for a further two years.
+Dr Sam O’Connor graduated with Honours from the University of Sydney in 2006 then commenced training in gastroenterology in Townsville, before returning to Princess Alexandra hospital in Brisbane for a further two years.
 His last year of formal advanced training was spent as the Inflammatory Bowel Disease and Motility Fellow.